The OG Diet

 I want to reiterate that even though many plant materials contain dangerous compounds, it is not necessarily an absolute that they must be avoided.
 It’s impossible to say exactly how much any given individual should consume.

-What I can tell you is that the only vegetable I consume on a regular basis (2-3 x/week) is onion, and in the past three months I’ve only sparsely eaten small amounts of carrot, celery, and garlic in homemade bone broths.
+What I can tell you is that the only vegetable I consume on a regular basis (2-3 x/week) is onion, and in the past three months I’ve only sparsely eaten small amounts of carrot, celery, ginger and garlic in homemade bone broths.
 I’ll also occasionally consume a naturally fermented sauerkraut, and sweet potato (1-2 x/month).
-Apart from the occasional pineapple, and apple, as far as plants go, that’s it.
+Apart from the occasional pineapple, apple, and orange, as far as plant materials go, that’s about it.

 We can also observe the fact that most fruits and nearly every vegetable consumed in the industrialized world is selectively bred/engineered for commercial purposes, ie: it doesn’t exist in nature.
 This doesn’t automatically disqualify it from consumption, (decide for yourself) but it should give you pause with extreme prejudice.